ellysh/video-game-bots/InGameBots/protection.md

 	return 0;
 }
 ```
-Now the `IsDebuggerPresent` check happens regularly in the main loop of the test application.
-OllyDbg debugger is detected even in case it is attached to the application.
+Now the `IsDebuggerPresent` check happens regularly in the `while` loop.
+OllyDbg debugger is detected even in case it is attached to the application after its launch.

 Let us consider ways to avoid this kind of debugger detection.
-The first way is to modify register's value at the moment when a condition of the `if` statement is checked.
+The first way is to modify a value of the CPU register at the moment when a condition of the `if` statement is checked.
 This allows you to change the result of this check and to avoid an application termination.

-This is an algorithm to modify register's value:
+This is an algorithm to modify a value of the CPU register:

 1\.
 Launch OllyDbg debugger and open the "TestApplication.exe" binary to start its debugging.

 2\.
 Press the *Ctrl+N* key to open the "Names in TestApplication" window.
-There is a [symbol table](https://en.wikipedia.org/wiki/Symbol_table) of TestApplication in this window.
+This window contains a [symbol table](https://en.wikipedia.org/wiki/Symbol_table) of TestApplication.

 3\.
 Start to type the "IsDebuggerPresent" function name to search it in the "Names in TestApplication" window.